chanzuckerberg/sorbet-rails/README.md

 ```
 The parameters are type-checked both statically and at runtime.

 Note: The API `TA[...].new` may seem verbose, but necessary to support this feature.
 Ideally, the API can be simply `require_typed(:key, Type)`.
 However, `sorbet` [doesn't support](http://github.com/sorbet/sorbet/issues/62) defining a method that accept a type and return an instance of the type.
-The library provides a wrapper `TA` (stands for TypeAssert) in order to achieve the behavior.
-If it is by `sorbet` in the future, it will be easy to codemod to remove the `TA[...].new` part from your code.
+The library provides a wrapper `TA` (which stands for `TypeAssert`) in order to achieve the behavior.
+If this feature is supported by `sorbet` in the future, it will be easy to codemod to remove the `TA[...].new` part from your code.

 ### Routes